SathishKumarM555/M2_ProjectGoal_Management/1_Abstract/README.md

-The mini project "Contact Management System" is a sample project for managing contact details.
+The mini project "Contact Management System" is a sample project for managing contact details.In this project you can add contacts, view contacts, edit contacts, search and delete contacts.
+You can list all saved contacts in alphabetical order.